 - More than 70% of businesses would fail within 3 weeks if they suffered a catastrophic loss of paper-based records due to fire or flood.

 - The average businesses paper consumption grows by 22% per year, meaning in 3.3 years your paper consumption will double.

-Why Going Paperless is good
+Why Going Paperless Is Good

 - When your office goes paperless you do not have to worry about losing and finding a document again.
-All of your documents will be organized on your computer, stored and indexed in the exact way you specify to the contactor.
+All of your documents will be organized on your computer, stored and indexed in the exact way you specify to the contractor.